Bedford County jail warden, deputy suspended; state to oversee facility's operations

 Salamon has spent decades working for the state Department of Corrections, first as a psychological services specialist and in recent years as deputy superintendent at several locations.
 She currently serves in that role at SCI-Houtzdale in Clearfield County.

-The commissioners board indicated they first reached out to the state Corrections Secretary John Wetzel "earlier this month" seeking Department of Corrections support in assessing their operations.
+The commissioners board indicated they first reached out to the state Corrections Secretary John Wetzel earlier this month seeking Department of Corrections support in assessing the 130-inmate jail’s operations.

 After a thorough assessment has been conducted, DOC officials will provide a report outlining any recommendations to the county commissioners.

-McNaughton said Wetzel, Salamon and a few other DOC officials met with the county and prison employees earlier Monday.
+McNaughton and Lang said Wetzel, Salamon and a few other DOC officials met with the county and prison employees earlier Monday.

 Afterward, they toured the prison, she said.